WebAssembly/design/AstSemantics.md

 since "a < b" == "b > a" and "a <= b" == "b >= a".
 Such equalities also hold for floating point comparisons, even considering NaN.

+## 64-bit integer operations

+The same operations are available on 64-bit integers as the ones available for 32-bit integers.

 ## Floating point operations

 Floating point arithmetic follows the IEEE-754 standard, except that: